MarcDiethelm/terrific-modules/modules/Media-Event/README.md

 Media query "events" for JS, based on Terrific connectors.
 For an example how to consume the events see [Media-Event-Consumer](https://github.com/MarcDiethelm/terrific-modules/tree/develop/modules/Media-Event-Consumer) module, which implements dynamic loading of images based on the media queries.

+Based on a previous implementation by [Simon Harte](https://github.com/SimonHarte).

 ## Need to know

 Depends on Enquire.js and for older browsers a matchMedia/matchMedia.addListener polyfill.
 Both are already present in `lib/`.